kkvero/elements_of_leetcode/docs/source/acknowledgements.rst

 Acknowledgements and References
 ===============================
+Solutions that are not marked with "My V" or "My Version" come from these sources:

 1. `Leetcode <https://leetcode.com/>`_.
 Formulation of problems, tasks.
 Solutions from Leetcode users.
 2. Elements of Programming Interviews in Python, by Adnan Aziz, Tsung-Hsien Lee, Amit Prakash.
 ISBN-10 1537713949.